Integrating Kendra and SharePoint using Azure AD App-Only Authentication

 openssl req -x509 -newkey rsa:2048 -keyout private.key -out certificate.crt -days 365 -nodes

-• private.key: Private key file (to be stored in AWS Secrets Manager)
+• private.key: Private key file (store in AWS Secrets Manager)

-• certificate.crt: Certificate file (to be uploaded to Azure AD), also upload to S3
+• certificate.crt: Certificate file (upload to Azure AD), also upload to S3

 1. Login to Azure Portal